 If you think it is difficult to get yourself out of past happenings, just take a break.
 Go on a holiday for a week, enjoy your moments, and bring back your life through travel.

 The biggest disadvantage of living in the past is you lose your future as well.
 Many lives are attached to a leader.
 You cannot risk so many careers.
 When you have taken responsibility, you must fulfill it.

-To cope with your duties correctly, make sure not to overthink about the past.
+To cope with your duties correctly, make sure not to overthink the past.
 Learn to let go and move on.

 Learn From It

 This is the phase where you can criticize yourself.
-But make sure to not engage in negative and self-destructive thoughts.
+But make sure not to engage in negative and self-destructive thoughts.

 The Whole Story

 Being a good leader is not a simple task.
 That’s why leaders are often multitasking.
 Regrets are a part of life.
 But living with them is the wrong choice.
 Think about what you need to do next.